Divine Caste: Origins of the term

 Similarly, the term "divine caste" was coined to emphasize the perceived superiority of the Yucatecan elite over the rest of society, reinforcing a hierarchical system that favored a small, privileged group.
 They were typically of Spanish Catholic descent and, in a few cases, traced their lineage back to the early colonial period.

-It is important to note that the term "divine caste" was not self-appointed by the Yucatecan elite but rather a term used by others to describe them.
+The term "divine caste" was not self-appointed by the Yucatecan elite but rather a term used by others to describe them.
 Instead, they would have referred to themselves as "gente decente" (the decent people), a designation that carried a sense of social superiority and moral rectitude.
 It reflected their belief that they were the epitome of sophistication, culture, and virtue.
 The Yucatecan elite considered themselves as the inheritors of a long-standing traditions, priding themselves on adhering to certain societal norms and values.
 They upheld conservative Catholicism, embraced European cultural influences, and maintained refined lifestyles.
 They were known for their education, etiquette, and participation in intellectual and cultural pursuits.
 By aligning themselves with these ideals, they distinguished themselves from the perceived moral deficiencies and cultural shortcomings they sometimes attributed to the lower classes.

 Meanwhile, critics of the social group referred to them as the "fifty henequen kings" (John Kenneth Turner), the "divine caste" (Salvador Alvarado) or the "henequen aristocracy".
 They argue that it perpetuated an elitist and exclusionary social structure, and it has been a subject of debate and critique in discussions on social class and privilege in Mexican society.

 While the origin of the term "divine caste" has been attributed to Salvador Alvarado, the leader of the constitutionalist army in the southeastern region of Mexico and governor of Yucatán from 1915 to 1917, during the Mexican Revolution, other sources note that the term was coined since the late 19th century to describe the Yucatecan elite, who established their dominance following the Caste War and took advantage of their economic power derived from the complete control of the henequen agro-industry.